antoninhrlt/sherlock/README.md

   // Other elements...
 ];

-/// The bigger it is, the more important it is. final priorities = {
+// The bigger it is, the more important it is. final priorities = {
   'col2': 4,
   'col1': 3,
-  '*': 1, // all the others
+  // '*': 1,
 };

 final sherlock = Sherlock(elements: foo, priorities: priorities);